Formal Course Description #

 EVERY MACHINE PROBLEM IS A SOLO ASSIGNMENT IN THIS CLASS!

-Additionally, you may not publish your solutions or leave them in “plain view”, thereby leaving your programs open to copying, which constitutes cheating.
-If your code (or a variation of it) is found publicly accessible, then you will receive a letter grade reduction in the class for each assignment.
-For example, if we find your code on GitHub for one MP then you will receive 10% penalty in the course if your code is there for two you will get a 20% penalty.
-You also may not publish our code anywhere publicly and you will receive the same penalty for sharing our code.
-If you are confused on what it means to be “publicly accessible”, then do not put your code anywhere besides your private course repository and take measures to ensure that nobody can copy your code, so that you are not charged with a violation.
+You may not publish your solutions or leave them in “plain view”, thereby leaving your programs open to copying, which constitutes cheating.
+If your code (or a variation of it) is found publicly accessible, then you will receive a letter grade reduction in the class for each infraction.
+Do not put your code anywhere besides your private course repository and take measures to ensure that nobody can copy your code, so that you are not charged with a violation.

 We want you to get the most out your education, and cheating not only affects your peers, but also your level of knowledge and ability.